The ITS Career Development Program

 Career Development Program

 The Institute for Translational Sciences’ Translational Research Scholars Career Development (ITS Scholars) Program is an early mentored research career development program and a component of the UTMB Clinical and Translational Science Award (CTSA) from NIH.
 The aim of the Program is to provide a mentored research experience leading to external funding of a research program in clinical and/or translational research relevant to the mission of the ITS, which is the home of the CTSA at UTMB.
 Four positions are funded by the KL2 component of the CTSA grant or by matching institutional funds provided to the ITS for up to 3 years or until a scholar secures independent funding.
-An annual application process is intended to fill vacant positions when they become available.
-Watch for announcements, as we are not accepting applications at the current time.
+This annual application process is intended to fill vacant positions when they become available.

 The Translational Research Scholars Program (TRSP) is an ITS-CTSA program and is a required part of the ITS Scholars Program, It is a series of seminars and workshops for junior faculty members preparing initial grant applications.
 Additional members of TRSP, numbering about 20, are supported by other sources such as other K12 programs or departmental funds.
 Many members of TRSP who do not have K12 support are strong candidates for KL2 support and are encouraged to apply.